-It remained small and mostly agricultural until the arrival of the railways in 1873 transformed it into a popular seaside resort.
-This was the intention of the landowner, the 9th Earl of Scarbrough, who wished to capitalise on the growing trend for seaside holidaying, increasingly affordable among the population.
-He built the core infrastructure of the town and laid the land out into plots, which he leased to speculative developers.
-By the early 1880s, this new Skegness had become a popular destination for holiday-makers and day trippers from the East Midlands factory towns.
+The original Skegness was situated farther east at the mouth of The Wash.
+Its Norse name refers to a headland which sat near the settlement.
+By the 14th century, it was a locally important port for coastal trade.
+The natural sea defences which protected the harbour eroded in the later Middle Ages, and it was lost to the sea after a storm in the 1520s.
+Rebuilt along the new shoreline, early modern Skegness was a small fishing and farming village, but from the late 18th century members of the local gentry visited for holidays.
+The arrival of the railways in 1873 transformed it into a popular seaside resort.
+This was the intention of The 9th Earl of Scarbrough, who owned most of the land in the vicinity; he built the infrastructure of the town and laid out plots, which he leased to speculative developers.
+This new Skegness quickly became a popular destination for holiday-makers and day trippers from the East Midlands factory towns.
 By the interwar years the town was established as one of the most popular seaside resorts in Britain.
 The layout of the modern seafront dates to this time and holiday camps were built around the town, including the first Butlin’s holiday resort which opened in Ingoldmells in 1936.